meilisearch/documentation/create/how_to/aws.md

 ![Storage](/aws/05.storage.png)

-The amount of storage space required can vary drastically depending on the data you plan to index.
-In this example, we will use 25 GiB, which is more than enough for a small to medium dataset.
+The amount of storage space required can [vary drastically](/reference/under_the_hood/storage.md#measured-disk-usage) depending on the data you plan to index.
+In this example, we will use 25 GiB, which is more than enough for most small datasets (< 1 million documents).

 When you're ready, click on **Next: Add Tags** to continue.